William Dargue - A History of Birmingham Places & Placenames . . . from A to Y

 First record 1656

 At the junction of the Chester Road and College Road at New Oscott, this is a name of unknown origin.
-This was an area notorious at the time for highway robberies.
+This was an area notorious in the 17th century for highway robberies.
 It possibly recalls the hanging of a highwayman here.
 The name appears on a map in William Dugdale's Antiquities of Warwickshire which was published in 1656.

 See also nearby The Beggars Bush and Gibbett Hill.